hale-manoa/hale-manoa.github.io/index.md

 <img width="500px" src="images/Profile.png">

-Milestone 1 was implemented as [Hale Manoa Github Milstone M1](https://github.com/hale-manoa/hale-manoa/milestone/1)
+Milestone 1 was implemented as [Hale Manoa Github Milestone M1](https://github.com/hale-manoa/hale-manoa/projects/1)

+## Milestone 2

+This milestone started on April 12, 2018 and ended on April 24, 2018.

+The goal for Milestone 2 is to create an MVP (minimum viable project) of our project.
+We want to finalize our pages and implement basic functionality to be able to utilize most of the aspects of our app.

+Milestone 2 was implemented as [Hale Manoa Github Milestone M2](https://github.com/hale-manoa/hale-manoa/projects/2)

 # Contributors
   * [Akira Vernon](https://akirav.github.io/)